MyPetLobster/bookcase-database/README.md

 - Deploy the app using PythonAnywhere
 - Testing and troubleshooting woes continued...
 - Create this README file to document the entire process
+- Go back and add more features
+- Bought a domain and linked it to the app
+- Testing and troubleshooting woes continued... again...
+- Submit the final project